wh1zk1d/wp-brute/README.md

 ## Notice

-Use this _only_ for testing the security your own sites.
+Use this **only** for testing the security of your own sites.
 I don't accept any responsibility for any illegal usage.